mtumilowicz/java12-concurrency-singleton-pattern-workshop/README.md

   idiom offers the same benefits and is easier to understand.

 # Initialization safety
-* Without initialization safety, supposedly immutable objects like String can appear to change their value if synchronization is not used by both the publishing and consuming threads
+* without initialization safety, immutable objects like String can change their value (in case of no synchronization)
-*  The security architecture relies on the immutability of String ; the lack of initialization safety could create security vulnerabilities that allow malicious code to bypass security checks
+* security architecture relies on the immutability of String
+* lack of initialization safety could create security vulnerabilities
-* Initialization safety guarantees that for properly constructed objects, all threads will see the correct values of final fields that were set by the con- structor, regardless of how the object is published.
-Further, any variables that can be reached through a final field of a properly constructed object (such as the elements of a final array or the contents of a HashMap refer- enced by a final field) are also guaranteed to be visible to other threads.
+* initialization safety guarantees that for properly constructed objects, all threads will see the correct values of final fields that were set by the constructor, regardless of how the object is published.
+  * any variables that can be reached through a final field of a properly constructed object (such as the elements of a final array or the contents of a HashMap refer- enced by a final field) are also guaranteed to be visible to other threads.
-* For objects with final fields, initialization safety prohibits reordering any part of construction with the initial load of a reference to that object.
-All writes to final fields made by the constructor, as well as to any variables reachable through those fields, become “frozen” when the constructor completes, and any thread that obtains a reference to that object is guaranteed to see a value that is at least as up to date as the frozen value.
+* for objects with final fields, initialization safety prohibits reordering any part of construction with the initial load of a reference to that object.
+* all writes to final fields made by the constructor, as well as to any variables reachable through those fields, become "frozen" when the constructor completes, and any thread that obtains a reference to that object is guaranteed to see a value that is at least as up to date as the frozen value.
 Writes that initialize variables reachable through final fields are not reordered with operations following the post-construction freeze